camunda-community-hub/process-execution-automator/doc/loadtestscenario/Tutorial.md

 ### Via the application

-Specify in the application parameter what you want to run.
+Specify what you want to run in the application parameter.

 `````yaml
 Automator.startup: